LuisRJean/LuisRJean/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=LuisRJean&theme=onedark)](https://github-profile-trophy)
 - 🔭 I am currently working on different things, where I am working as a software engineer for myself and clients creating production grade end to end projects.
 - 🌱 I have worked as an Intern at biomedical engineering organizations while studying and later transitioned into the DevOps field.
 I have also worked as a DevOps Specialist where I did automation and integrations based projects.
-- 🙇 I recently came across a golden opportunity to build a my own startup, to have a seamless streamline of data with the help of automation and integration tooling.
+- 🙇 I recently came across a golden opportunity to build my own startup, to have a seamless streamline of data with the help of automation and integration tooling.
 - ⚡ How to reach me: ljmontreal1@gmail.com

 ---